robmuh/robmuh.github.com/_posts/2014-02-03-the-static-web-returns.markdown

 Mobile and cloud seem to have shaped server-side functionality into manageable, granular bits of event drive functionality couched in events.
 It's no surprise to me (and others) that [node][] is taking off so quickly because of it.
-It seems the modern static web is in love with the ripped server-side power tools node brings to the party (notice I did not say *framework* and yes I'm wearing [skinny jeans][]).
+It seems the modern static web is in love with the ripped, server-side abs node shows off at this party (notice I did not say *framework* and yes I'm wearing [skinny jeans][]).

 Thank you static web for putting the fun back into writing and web